NadzeyaShpakouskaya/100DaysOfSwiftUI/README.md

 13. [My Clients](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/MyClients) - _The contact list app.
 Data fetched from server and stored locally using CoreData._
 14. [Insta filter](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/Insta%20Filter) - _An app that lets the user import photos from their library, then modify them using various image effects._
 15. [Bucket List](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/BucketList/READ#readme) - _App with the list of places on the map that they intend to visit one day_
+16. [My memories](https://github.com/NadzeyaShpakouskaya/100DaysOfSwiftUI/tree/main/MyMemories) - _The app lets the user build a list of his memories by adding photos from library or makung new one using a camera._